Show Key Points

 -

-Internal Responsibility: it will focus on a nation's duty towards its own citizens which examines the quality of life, dignity and justice delivery to citizens, it includes key indicators such as Equity and Equality, Governance and quality of life.
+Internal Responsibility: focus on a nation's duty towards its own citizens which examines the quality of life, dignity and justice delivery to citizens, it includes key indicators such as Equity and Equality, Governance and quality of life.

 -